-The Japanese gardens of Entsuin Temple are a peaceful oasis at the center of Matsushima’s popular waterfront area.
+The Japanese gardens of Entsuin Temple are a peaceful oasis at the center of Matsushima's popular waterfront area.
 The rock garden near the entrance symbolizes the islands of Matsushima Bay.
-Make your way up a weathered stairway, formed from the same soft stone as Matsushima’s islands, to a peaceful mausoleum surrounded by trees.
+Make your way up a weathered stairway, formed from the same soft stone as the Matsushima islands, to a peaceful mausoleum surrounded by trees.
 It is dedicated to Mitsumune, who is depicted as a warrior on horseback.
-He is surrounded by seven statues representing the retainers who then followed their master in death.
+He is surrounded by seven statues representing the retainers who followed their master in death.

 Entsuin is my favorite place in Matsushima.
 I enjoy the tranquil beauty of its traditional Japanese garden with its moss and picturesque pond.
 Its beauty changes with the seasons; fresh green in spring, flowers in summer, stunning colors in fall, and if you are lucky, a dusting of snow in winter.